The Missing Cross to Purity

 so not free men, but doing the devil's lusts and service, as the Jews did.

-And so, if the truth make you free, you are free indeed;
+And so, if the truth makes you free, you are free indeed;

 you are free from all those things above mentioned.